Sundance Resort: Sundance Institute and Film Festival

 The U.S. Film Festival was first held in 1978.
 Beginning in 1985, the festival was held at Sundance and organized by the Sundance Institute.
 Redford was reluctant to take control of the festival, and in its early years, it was "regarded by many [film] distributors as toxic".
 The 1989 festival gained wider recognition after it showed Steven Soderbergh's Sex, Lies, and Videotape.
 In 1991, the name was officially changed to the Sundance Film Festival.
 Although it has increased in popularity, the film festival has maintained its support of the making and distribution of indie films.

-Today, the Sundance Film Festival is held each year in January, primarily 30 mi north in Park City, and is a popular and well-known competition for independent film makers.
+Prior to 2027, the Sundance Film Festival was held each year in January, primarily 30 mi north in Park City, and is a popular and well-known competition for independent film makers.
 It is the largest independent film festival in the United States, and also one of the largest in the world.
 The festival receives over 9,000 submissions and chooses 200 documentaries, large films, and small films to screen.
 More than 50,000 people attend the festival each year.
+The 2026 Sundance Film Festival would be the final Sundance Film Festival held in Park City, with the festival afterwards transiting out of state to Boulder, Colorado.
+However, the Sundance resort will still be home to the Sundance Institute Labs.

 The small town that surrounds the resort is home to 28 full-time residents, with many residents living in the area for more than 50 years.
 People who have owned residences in the Sundance Resort properties include Sydney Pollack, William Devane, and Daniel Melnick.